aorozsa/Sieve/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

 ## Getting started
-Run `npm run install` to install or update the used packages.
+Run `npm run install` to install or update the packages used.

 ## Development server